snap-one/docs-driverworks/README.md

 ## DriverWorks Development Resources

-The directories above contain various resources to support your driver development efforts.
+The directories at the top of this page contain various resources to support your driver development efforts.
 They include:

 #### Driver Development Templates
 The SDK includes numerous Driver Development Templates to help jump start your development efforts.
 Currently, the following Proxies are supported with a Template: